KQM-git/TicketBot/ReadMe.md

 - Add?
 - Backup option (dump into json #transcripts)
 - A directory channel the bot posts links to all active tickets in
-- Store mentioned roles?
+- Last message tracker (weekly dinkdonk)
-- URL metadata?
+- Store mentioned roles, emoji, stickers?
+Look into improving stored data